azaleas/gizmo/readme.md

 For [heroku demo](https://gizmoapp.herokuapp.com), app uses free Authy plan, so there will be a daily limitation for SMSs.

 #### Tests:
  - account/tests - for Business Logic tests on Django.
 External api requests for authy-python were mocked.
+Use **python manage.py test account.tests --settings=gizmo.settings.test** to run the tests.

 #### Front End Prototyping